Seletar Airport

 The airfield was originally opened in 1928 as RAF Seletar, a military airbase of the British Royal Air Force (RAF).
 The base was transferred to Singapore in 1971.
 The Government of Singapore intended for Seletar Airport and the surrounding areas to function as the operating aerodrome for their plan to expand Singapore's status as an industrial aviation hub, today known as the Seletar Aerospace Park.

 Today, Seletar Airport mostly serves turbo-prop and smaller private and business jet airlines and aircraft.
-It helps to serve as a secondary destination to Singapore for turbo-prop aircraft to decrease the load on Changi Airport, which has heavy air traffic primarily airlines.
+It helps to serve as a secondary destination to Singapore for turbo-prop aircraft to decrease the load on Changi Airport, which has heavy air traffic (primarily passenger airlines).
 The airport is able to serve aircraft with sizes up to Boeing 757.
 The runway designation is 03/21, where the precise headings on ground of the actual runway are 033° / 213°.